 Host: Yeah.
 Yeah.
 It sounds like it.
 And you had mentioned it doesn’t really, it’s not like you’re sacrificing quality, you know, versus being here in the clinic.
 Yeah.

-Host: And with that in mind, maybe somebody doesn’t realize when you’re actually in that situation or maybe you think it’s not for me, not right now.
+Host: Maybe somebody doesn’t realize when you’re actually in that situation or maybe you think it’s not for me, not right now.
 I’m, you know, I’ll just push through it.
 Not a big deal.
 Everyone has bad days.
 How do you respond to that?
 At what point do you reach out for help?
 If you don’t think maybe you’re one who needs it, but you do.

 Dr. Nalan-Sheffield: I think what you said everybody had has bad days.
 That’s absolutely right.
 There are certainly, it is normal to feel sad and anxious and worrisome at times.
 When it becomes a problem is when it lasts for quite a while for weeks, or it’s really impairing your ability to function like you would, if you’re not able to perform at work because you can’t concentrate or you just can’t get out of bed, if you are isolating from people, that’s really when we would encourage people to seek out some more support.